sjmcculloch/smblogv2/content/pages/about/about.md

 - 🐶 **Dog Owner**.
 Spend time outdoors with my 2 dogs.

 ## Contact

-Do you have a question regarding one of my projects? a blog post? ...or something else?
-Don't be shy. **Let's talk**.
-I do my best to be as accessible as possible.

-Here's how you can contact me:

 - The best way is to tweet me at [@sj_mcculloch](https://twitter.com/sj_mcculloch);
 - If you're patient, send me an email at [smcculloch@gmail.com](mailto:smcculloch@gmail.com);